 - 11. When pleadings, prefiled testimony, or exhibits include confidential information, the parties are to follow these procedures: - a.
-File seven copies of the complete document, including all confidential information.
-The cover is to clearly state "CONFIDENTIAL VERSION."
-Confidential pages shall be stamped "CONFIDENTIAL," and the specific confidential information shall be identified by being underlined.3 - b.
+E-file with the Kansas Corporation Commission's electronic filing system at https://puc.kcc.ks.gov/e-filing/e-express/ and mark it as confidential.
+If you do not have access to the Internet, you must mail the original and seven3 (7) copies of the complete document, including all confidential information with the Secretary to Commission at 1500 SW Arrowhead Road, Topeka, Kansas 66604, The cover is to clearly state "CONFIDENTIAL VERSION."
+Confidential pages shall be stamped "CONFIDENTIAL," and the specific confidential information shall be identified by being underlined. - b.
 File one copy with the confidential portions redacted, for use as a public document.
 The cover is to clearly state "PUBLIC VERSION." - c.
-File one copy of the pages that contain confidential information in a separate envelope marked "CONFIDENTIAL."
+If mailing the confidential document(s), please send one copy of the pages that contain confidential information in a separate envelope marked "CONFIDENTIAL."
 This filing will be maintained in the docket room file under seal.
-If there are multiple pages with confidential information and it is impracticable to separate the pages with the confidential information, the party may file instead one copy of the entire document that is stamped "CONFIDENTIAL." - 12.
+If there are multiple pages with confidential information and it is impracticable to separate the pages with the confidential information, the party may send instead one copy of the entire document that is stamped "CONFIDENTIAL." - 12.
 Confidential testimony may be offered or subject to cross-examination at hearings.
 Parties have the right to object to the admissibility of confidential information on standard evidentiary grounds such as relevance.
 Confidential information that is received into evidence will be kept under seal.
 Confidential information shall be discussed only after the hearing is closed to all persons except the Commission, its Staff, hearing examiners, court reporters, attorneys of record and individuals to whom the designated information is available under the terms of this Protective Order.
 Parties shall make every effort at hearings to ask and answer questions in such a way as to preserve the confidentiality of the information without the need to close the hearing.
 The transcript of live testimony or oral argument disclosing confidential information shall be kept under seal and copies provided only to persons entitled to access to confidential information.
 Neither the parties nor their attorneys shall disclose or provide copies of the contents of such transcripts to anyone other than those who may have access to the designated information under the terms of this Protective Order.